MohamadYusuf/WebRx-Site/docs/component-overview.md

 ### Requirements

 For this to work, the files files/component-like-widget.js and files/component-like-widget.html need to exist.
-Check them out (and view source on the .html one) - as you’ll see, this is cleaner and more convenient that including the code inline in the definition.
+Check them out (and view source on the .html one) - as you'll see, this is cleaner and more convenient that including the code inline in the definition.

 Also, you need to have referenced a suitable module loader library (such as require.js) or